gcapes/instructor-training-slides/02-building-skill.md

 # Exercise
 - Take 10 minutes to create a multiple choice question related to a topic you intend to teach.
-- Type it into the Etherpad and explain the diagnostic power of each its distractors, i.e., what misconception is each distractor meant to identify?
+- Type it into the shared document and explain the diagnostic power of each its distractors, i.e., what misconception is each distractor meant to identify?

 # Formative Assessments Should Be Frequent